NixOS/rfcs/rfcs/0029-backports-team.md

  * Actual team organization (if any).
  * Specifying processes for all software updates and fixes.
  * Keeping patch-releases up-to-date when a major is out at upstream.
+ * How to work with non-PR commits with fixes or updates needing backport.
+ * Conflict with non-team members' own backports.

 Future work